LockTar/AzureAdApplicationManagement/README.md

 - Get Azure AD Application
 - New Azure AD Application
-- Set Azure AD Application
+- Set Azure AD Application (recommended)
 - Remove Azure AD Application

 In order to use these tasks, follow the **prerequisite** steps in the [Get Started](#get-started) section.